rvinluan/rvinluan.github.io/_posts/2018-01-07-year-in-cardboard.md

 ### Concordia
 We were playing wrong!
 But it was still great.
 Very engine-y.
 It's Catan but the game is the engine instead of the negotiation.
 ### ReWordable
-Still super prone to AP!
-But stealing words is fun.
+Still prone to AP!
+But stealing words is really fun.
 Maybe fewer ppl next time?
 ### Word Slam
 Legendary, this one.
 Can't imagine it not being a new party staple a la Codenames.
 ### Arkham Horror LCG, again (expansion)